Leandro-Bertoluzzi/remote-cnc/README.md

 ### Set up database

-You can execute the script `deployment/db_schema.py` in production with the `adminer` service, or copy it to the Raspberry and follow [these steps](docs/db/db-management.md#execute-a-sql-script).
+You can copy the script `deployment/db_schema.py` to the Raspberry and follow [these steps](docs/db/db-management.md#execute-a-sql-script).

 ## :checkered_flag: Development